-Live marking - teacher gives immediate feedback to student, in this case highlighting errors, for the student to self-correct and thereby improve.
+Live Marking - teacher gives immediate feedback to student, in this case highlighting errors, for the student to self-correct and thereby improve.

-Whole class feedback - the teacher gives a variety of feedback to the class on a written task via a PowerPoint slide.
-The students complete the new tasks 1, 2 and 3 at the start of the lesson (as a parent, you should see evidence of your child's work being self-improved as a result of this).
+Class Feedback - the teacher gives a variety of feedback to the class on a written task via a PowerPoint slide.
+The students complete the new tasks 1, 2 and 3 at the start of the lesson. (as a parent, you should see evidence of your child's work being self-improved as a results of this)